Do Go On - 345 - Dame Julie Andrews

 As you should.

-So, her list of accomplishments is very long
+So her list of accomplishments is very long,

 and it has its own Wikipedia page.

-Love that list of awards and achievements.
+List of awards and achievements.

-on the one Wikipedia page about her.
+Well, there was like there wasn't enough room on the one Wikipedia page about her.

 Yeah, because isn't all of Wikipedia about her life?